-Although it can be challenging to determine what customers need, there are many great product feedback tools available from customers that turn them into actionable insights.
+Although it can be challenging to determine what customers need, there are many great product feedback tools available to customers that turn them into actionable insights.
 Understanding user behavior allows you to design products and services.
 It also helps you figure out how to increase customer lifetime value.

 Data analysis can only take you so far.
 Businesses need to find the best customer feedback tools possible to get rich qualitative data and understand their customers aka managing product feedback efficiently.